How Many Chinese Restaurants Are There in the US?

 The name "egg drop soup" comes from the way it's made - dropping beaten eggs into hot broth or stock.
 In Chinese, it's called "egg flower soup" because the swirling egg creates flowery patterns.
 It is made from eggs, chicken broth or stock, rooster meat, Jinhua ham, and seasonings like salt, white pepper and sesame oil.

-Some of the best places to try:
+Some of the best restaurants offering Egg Drop Soup:

 Wonton Soup - Wontons have been around since the Qing Dynasty in China.
 Originally a dish for rich families, wonton soup became more common after World War II.
 It is now a very popular Chinese dish eaten all over the states, with many different versions.